Health Benefits of Fermented Foods

 PROBIOTIC GREEN SMOOTHIE

 More of a smoothie-in-the-morning type?
-Try our LiveBrine Smoothie recipe for a natural way to get those probiotics in early.
+Try our one of 12 LiveBrine Smoothie recipes for a natural way to get those beneficial probiotics in early.

 SHOT OF PICKLE JUICE FIRST THING

-We call it rise-and-brine.
-Take a shot of pickle juice upon waking.
+We call it the Rise & Brine.
+Take a shot of LiveBrine Probiotic Pickle Juice upon waking.
 Chase it with your lemon water.
 Then move on to your power coffee (complete with MCT Oil and grass fed butter.)

 CHOPPED PICKLES IN YOUR SALADS